alejandroh3005/categorical-epidemiology/README.md

 ## BIOST 536: Categorical Data Analysis in Epidemiology

-Taught by Dr. Kathleen Kerr and Dr. Pamela Shawat the University of Washington (Autumn 2024)
+Taught by Dr. Kathleen Kerr and Dr. Pamela Shaw at the University of Washington (Autumn 2024)

 **Summary of univariate categorical data analysis; introduction to multivariate analysis of categorical epidemiologic and health sciences data using multiplicative models.
 Experience at